nmcdonnell-kx/docs/docs/interfaces/ffi/index.md

 !!! warning "Know what you are doing"

     You don't need to write C code, but you do need to know what you are doing.
 You can easily crash the kdb+ process or corrupt in-memory data structures with no hope of finding out what happened.
+For example, when q callback function is passed to foreign function and the q function failed, user might be able to see error message in console but as the foreign function cannot handle q error, the execution crashes and leads to entire application crash.
+Or if user passed valid but wrong tye characters to q callback, interna conversion failure of q cannot be handed and application crashes without any error message.

     No support is offered for crashes caused by use of this library.